rtkzboss/set-container-id/README.md

 Options:
       --force
           Rewrite the container even if its ID is already the requested one

+      --dry-run
+          Leave the container untouched and print out what would be done

   -h, --help
           Print help (see a summary with '-h')